Introducing new battlemap creation software for tabletop RPGs

 Who Is MapForge For?

 MapForge is for any GM who wants to create drool-worthy tactical-scale battlemaps, hex-tile area/regional maps, or isometric maps for almost any genre of RPG.
 It’s also suitable for tabletop miniature games and wargames.

 Have you tried other mapping software and been frustrated with the learning curve and/or the results?
 That may be because the software tried to be too many things, and ended up not excelling at any one thing.

 • MapForge is not a general-purpose mapping app; you probably won’t be using it to map out continents or entire worlds.
 It’s narrower in scope, focusing on tile-based and grid-based mapping at tactical combat scale (typically 1” = 5 ft., or 1 hex = 3 feet).

 • MapForge is not a general-purpose paint program, nor a CAD program.
 It’s more of a layout and design tool, intended for anyone to use, not just the artistically or technically gifted.

-• MapForge is also not just a simple “texture-stamping” program.
-Some of the planned features are geared towards producing Photoshop-like effects without the steep learning curve that producing such effects normally requires.
-The software will allow you to create maps by drawing rooms and corridors with straightforward drawing tools (with optional snap-to-grid functionality) and then applying “styles” to the walls and floors, including special effects like bevels, glows, strokes, blurs, and drop shadows, and (optionally) textures (e.g. stone, brick, cement, cobblestones, etc.).
-Some “general purpose” styles will come included (pre-configured) with the app, while other styles you will create or tweak yourself to achieve a very specific look.
+• MapForge is also not just a simple “asset-stamping” program.
+The software allows you to create maps by drawing shapes (perhaps rooms and corridors?) with straightforward drawing tools and then apply special effects to the drawn shapes such as bevels, glows, strokes, blurs, and drop shadows, and (optionally) textures (e.g. stone, brick, cement, cobblestones, etc.).